Advent outreach supports Food Shelf

 The elders of Session have called a special congregational meeting after worship on Sunday, Dec.
-18, in the Fellowship Hall.
-The sole purposes of the meeting are twofold: 1) to review the adequacy of Pastor Grant’s terms of call and act on Session’s recommendation regarding his 2023 salary; 2) to act on the report of the Nominating Committee regarding the election of deacons and elders to begin serving three-year terms in 2023.
+17, in the Sanctuary.
+The sole purposes of the meeting are twofold: 1) to review the adequacy of Pastor Grant’s terms of call and act on Session’s recommendation regarding his 2024 salary; 2) to act on the report of the Nominating Committee regarding the election of deacons and elders to begin serving three-year terms in 2024.

-Christmas falls on a Sunday this year, and our only worship service that weekend is the 6 p.m.
+Christmas Eve falls on a Sunday this year, and our only worship service that weekend is the 6 p.m.
 Christmas Eve service.
-No service will be held Sunday, Dec.
-25.
+No morning service will be held Sunday, Dec.
+24.